 So, this is a test for him.
 From that test, he must come out.

 DENISE: What kind of things do the gods and the goddesses offer that person?

-SWAMIJI: They offer, “This is beautiful plane, it need no petrol, you can fly to anywhere in this world.
+SWAMIJI: They offer, “This is a beautiful plane, it needs no petrol, you can fly to anywhere in this world.
 You have obtained it by your samādhi!”